guija/sprung/README.md

 ## Download
 You can download the Sprung installer from https://github.com/guija/sprung/releases

-## Installation
+## Download and installation

+### Installer
-Download the installer of the most recent version on https://github.com/guija/sprung/releases
-Run the installer.
+Download the installer of the most recent version on https://github.com/guija/sprung/releases/latest Run the installer.
 The installer will create a shorcut on your desktop and in your user startup folder automatically.
 Enjoy by using the default keyboard shortcut `Alt+Space`
 You can configure the shortcut yourself (See Settings below)

+### Portable version
+Alternatively you can download a portable version on https://github.com/guija/sprung/releases/latest Unpack the zip file.
+To enable Sprung to run on every startup:
+1. Navigate to your Startup folder (`Win+R` and type `shell:startup`)
+2. Place a shortcut to the Sprung.exe inside the startup folder.

 ## Demo
 Here is a simple demo of how Sprung works: